usama455/book-me-up/README.md

 # book-me-up
-A next based app to help readers
+A react based app to help readers